 25 Days Until Election Day: 4 Things You Need to Know

-October 12, 2012 by Carolyn Simon, Associate Director of Digital Media
+October 12, 2012 by Carolyn Simon, Deputy Director of Digital Media

 It’s hard to believe there are just 25 days until Election Day.
 But there is still plenty of time to have a huge impact on the outcome of these crucial campaigns.